We're here if you need help

 If you wish to upgrade from VNC Enterprise Edition or VNC Personal Edition 4.x, we recommend you first contact Support.

-Installing VNC Server¶
+Downloading VNC Server¶

 Under Windows 8 or later, it is recommended you install to a secure location (for example,

-Using desktop tools¶
+Installing using desktop tools¶

 Double-click the executable to start the graphical Install Wizard, and follow the instructions.

-At the command line¶
+Installing at the command line¶

 Installing at the command line without prompting the user or restarting the computer may be quicker and more convenient: